 The course also allows students to develop a range of transferable skills, such as communication, teamwork, problem-solving, critical thinking, and research skills.

 - Popular course: Manufacturing Engineering Innovation & Management (MSc)

 - Entry requirements: 2:2 honours degree in Mechanical, Manufacturing Engineering, Production Engineering, Industrial Engineering or equivalent international degree qualification

 Study Industrial Engineering in the UK

-If you want to get more information about studying a masters in Engineering in the UK, book a free consultation with SI-UK today.
-Our expert team of international education consultants will help you find the best engineering courses to study in the UK and guide you through the applications.
+If you want to get more information about studying for a master's in engineering in the UK, book a free consultation with SI-UK today.
+Our expert team of international education consultants will help you find the best engineering courses to study in the UK and guide you through the application process.